1.1 Who should read this practice note?

 In addition to taking all necessary steps to ensure information will be kept confidential by third parties, you should ensure that the client is aware, for example through the practice's terms and conditions, that such outsourcing may take place.
 You should also consider whether specific consent is needed from clients prior to outsourcing taking place.

-The Law Society's practice note on Client care letters outlines that it is good business practice to set out terms of business, including on the outsourcing of work.
+The Law Society's practice note on client care outlines that it is good business practice to set out terms of business, including on the outsourcing of work.
 There is a risk that your outsourced provider may breach client confidentiality when you outsource work on client files.
 Drawing the client's attention to this risk may mitigate any breach of confidentiality which then occurs.
-However, you still risk regulatory action so should consider taking the steps outlined in 4.1 above.
+However, you still risk regulatory action so should consider taking the steps outlined in 4.1

 4 Management of your practice